Hibiki-Vorn/Notes-by-Hiernymus/Lesson-1.md

 | future perfect              | will have/has flown         |
 | future perfect progressive  | will have been flying       |
 ## 4.base and suffix
  - $\underline{progres}sive$}adj
  - base    suffix

+## 5.composition format
+- Formal
+ - Name of writer
+ - Address of writer
+ - Date of letter
+ - Salutation
+ - Content of letter
+ - Valediction